Plettenberg Bay South Africa Travel Guide

 For serious allergies, contact restaurants directly ahead of your visit.

-Utilize apps like HappyCow to locate vegetarian and vegan-friendly restaurants.
+Utilize apps like HappyCow to locate vegetarian and vegan-restaurants that are family-friendly.
 For stringent or severe requirements, contacting restaurants directly before your visit is a good step.

 Plett's dining scene is becoming more accommodating.
-Advance communication and using self-catering options can ease planning for specific diets.
+Advance interaction and using self-catering options can ease planning for specific diets.

 Formal cooking workshops centered on From South africa cuisine are limited directly in Plettenberg Bay.
 Some guesthouses or local chefs might have informal, personal experiences.